 “Diaspora,” by artist Leandro Soto.

-* Indicates a book of testimony written by a rafter or social services provider who worked directly with rafters or participants in the rafter crisis.
+* Indicates a book of testimony written by a rafter or social service provider who worked directly with rafters or other participant in the rafter crisis.

-Most dissertations can be found in full text in the database Proquest Dissertations, available at most university libraries
+Most dissertations can be found in full text in the database Proquest Dissertations & Theses Global, available at many university libraries.

 Artist: Sergio Lastres, 1994, Guantánamo Bay, Cuba